6. Genetic Engineering

 Plasmids are small circles of DNA which can be easily transferred from one bacterial cell to another.
 This is one way in which genes which code for antibiotic resistance are transferred so quickly through a population of bacteria cells (which happens to be a big news story on the day I'm writing this).
 Viruses can also transfer DNA into living cells naturally as they work by tricking cells into creating virus proteins by injecting their own viral genetic information into cells such as ours.

-One of the most amazing things about life on earth which we often take for granted is that all life uses the same DNA code to store its information and create proteins (Professor Brian Cox discusses the implications of this in evolutionary terms on Wonders of Life).
+One of the most amazing things about life on earth which we often take for granted is that all life uses the same DNA code to store its information and create proteins.
 Because all of life uses the same DNA code, we are now able to combine DNA from one species with another in order to produce proteins in new and different ways which is revolutionising science and medicine.
 The bacterial plasmids which you already know about are often very crucial for these genetic engineering techniques as we'll see below.

 In order to describe the processes of genetic engineering, we'll use an example.
 Insulin is a protein hormone produced by the pancreas which helps regulate the concentration of sugar in the blood.
 One form of diabetes results from some people's inability to produce functioning insulin.
 People with this form of diabetes must inject insulin into their bloodstream in order to control their blood sugar levels.
 But where does this insulin come from?
 Until the 1980s the only source of insulin was from animals.
 Animal insulin was extracted from the pancreases of pigs and cows.
 This was not ideal.
 Today people with this form of diabetes can be given pure human insulin.
 How?
 Genetic engineering.